dmachlanski/CE888_2022/lecture4/slides.md

   * Meta-Learners
   * Multiple based on neural networks (very advanced)

+Too many to discuss here, but we will learn some common principles.

-We will start with a simple regression, enhance it with IPW, and conclude with Meta-Learners.
+We will start with a simple regression, add IPW, and conclude with Meta-Learners.

 ## S-Learner
 We want to estimate